stonstad/Stellar.FastDB/README.md

 ### Message Contracts

-If you would like smallest storage footprint possible, serialization contracts using [MessagePack](https://github.com/MessagePack-CSharp/MessagePack-CSharp) are supported.
-Adding MessagePack attributes (see example below) instruct the serializer how to better package the data.
-This option is disabled by default and is not included in most benchmarks.
+To achieve the smallest possible storage footprint, Stellar.FastDB supports serialization contracts using MessagePack.
+By adding [MessagePack](https://github.com/MessagePack-CSharp/MessagePack-CSharp) attributes to your data models (as shown in the example below), you can instruct the serializer to package the data more efficiently.
+Note that this feature is disabled by default and is typically not included in most benchmarks.

 ```C#
 // create a class